Religion in Nicaragua: Protestants and other Christians

 Protestantism and other Christian denominations came to Nicaragua during the nineteenth century, but only during the twentieth century have Protestant denominations gained large followings in the Caribbean Coast of the country.
-By 1990 more than 100 non-Roman Catholic faiths had adherents in Nicaragua, of which the largest were the Moravian Church, the Baptist Convention of Nicaragua, and the Assemblies of God.
+By 1990 more than 100 non-Catholic faiths had adherents in Nicaragua, of which the largest were the Moravian Church, the Baptist Convention of Nicaragua, and the Assemblies of God.

 Other denominations included the Church of God, the Church of the Nazarene, the Episcopal Church, the Church of Jesus Christ of Latter-day Saints (Mormons), Jehovah's Witnesses, and the Seventh-day Adventist Church.
 Most of these churches have been established through the efforts of missionaries from the United States and, although now institutionally independent and led by Nicaraguans, retain strong links with members of the same denomination in the United States.

 The Moravian Church, established in the Caribbean Coast of Nicaragua in the late nineteenth century, is the dominant faith among the population of the region.
 Virtually all Miskito are Moravians, as are many Creoles, Sumu, and Rama.
 Moravian pastors play a prominent leadership role in Miskito communities.
 The Nicaraguan Baptists are related to the American Baptist Church, which began missionary work in 1917.
 The Nicaraguan Baptist Church's membership is concentrated in the Pacific region and is heavily middle class.

 The Assemblies of God, dating from 1926, is the largest of the rapidly expanding Pentecostal denominations.
 Known for ecstatic forms of worship, energetic evangelization, and the strict personal morality demanded of members, the Pentecostal faiths flourished among the urban and rural poor.
 Helping recent arrivals from the countryside adjust to city life, they draw many migrants into their congregations.
 Pentecostalism reportedly has particular appeal to poor women because it elicits sobriety and more responsible family behavior from men.
 Largely because of the Pentecostals, the long-stagnant Protestant population has accelerated in numbers, going from 3 percent of the national population in 1965 to more than 20 percent in 1990.

 Buddhism

 Buddhism in Nicaragua has existed since the late 19th century, after immigration from countries with Buddhist populations, mainly China.
 Although sources are not readily available, Buddhists are believed to constitute 0.1% of the total population in Nicaragua.
-Buddhism was brought to Nicaragua in the late 19th century when the Chinese started arriving, many of which came from Guǎngdōng (广东) province.
+Buddhism was brought to Nicaragua in the late 19th century when the Chinese started arriving, many of which came from Guangdong province.